 - Submit the two forms and waiver to the vaccination nurse.

-- Pay the exact amount to cashier and obtain the official receipt.
+- Pay the exact amount to the cashier and obtain the official receipt.

 - Submit your data form to the Admin Staff for the printing of your International Certificate of Vaccination with QMO’s official signature.